Morriar/nit/src/doc/doc_experiments/exp_align/out.names/android.out.md

 Building in release mode will use your private key to sign the APK file, it can then be published on the Play Store.

+> name: android::audio::NativeMediaPlayer::release
+> name: android::audio::NativeSoundPool::release
+> name: android::audio::NativeAudioManager::mode
-> name: gamnit::keys
+> name: android::Bundle::keys
-> name: core::file
+> name: android::audio::NativeSoundPool::play
-> name: json::store
+> name: android::SoundPool::play

 1. Have a keystore with a valid key to sign your APK file.